-The second objective, the Accountability objective, is to maintain the privacy and security of health care American health care patients’ personally identifiable information and data.
-Passed in the first Internet boom, the Accountability portion also sets certain mandates and standards regarding the electronic submission and transmission of financial data regarding patient health information.
+Passed in the first dotcom Internet boom, the “Accountability” portion also sets certain mandates and standards regarding the electronic submission and transmission of financial data regarding patient health information.

-Once signed into law, Title II of HIPAA directed Health and Human Services (HHS) to create a series of guidelines and standards to safeguard patient health data.
-To make these guidelines and standards more clearly and easily followed, HHS developed regulations which are typically called the HIPAA Privacy Rule and HIPAA Security Rule.
+In April 2003, Title II of HIPAA directed the US department of Health and Human Services (HHS) to develop a series of guidelines and standards to safeguard patient health data.
+To make these guidelines and standards clear and effective, the HHS developed two additional decrees known as the HIPAA Privacy Rule and the HIPAA Security Rule.

 The full name of the Privacy Rule is the “Standards for Privacy of Individually Identifiable Health Information.”
 As we stated at the beginning of this article, our main focus is the Security Rule.
 But it’s worth noting that in the long title of the Privacy Rule, the data must be traceable to a specific person in order to require protection.
 That specific wording allows anyone who wants to study health and medical trends by omitting personally identifiable information prior to transmission the legal wiggle room to do so.

-It can be confusing to differentiate these rules because they kind of sound like they are talking about the same thing.
+It can be confusing to differentiate between these rules, mainly because the rules sound quite similar.
 Isn’t security a way to maintain privacy, after all?
-That actually is a correct understanding of HIPAA security compliance: according to the HHS’s own description, the HIPAA Security Rule “operationalizes the protections contained in the Privacy Rule by addressing the technical and non-technical safeguards that organizations called ‘covered entities’ must put in place to secure individuals’ ‘electronic protected health information’ (e-PHI).”
+That actually is a correct understanding of HIPAA security compliance: according to the HHS’s own description, the HIPAA Security Rule “operationalizes the protections contained in the Privacy Rule by addressing the technical and non-technical safeguards that organizations called ‘covered entities’ must put in place to secure individuals electronic protected health information (ePHI)”.

-So in actuality, the Security Rule complements the Privacy Rule.
+So, in actuality, the Security Rule is designed to complement the Privacy Rule in its entirety.